Exception Handling in Apex: try

 try

-try keyword is used to surround a block of code in which an exception can occur.
+keyword is used to wrap a block of code where an exception might occur.
+By enclosing potentially problematic code within a try

 try {